jadstephan2004-dot/SAES-CFB-Project/README.md

 - `brute_force.py`: Demonstrates a brute-force attack on a 16-bit key.

-## Project Presentation
+## 📄 Project Presentation
-You can download the project PowerPoint here: ./SAES_Slides.pptx
+Click the link below to view or download the presentation for this project:

+[Download SAES_CFB_Project.pptx](./SAES_CFB_Project.pptx